ONSdigital/application-profile/tidy_data.md

 ## Units of measurement

-Units of an observation may be specified by including a units column.
+Units of an observation should be specified by including a units column for readability of the csv.

 | area      | period                  | sex    | life_expectancy | units |
 | --------- | ----------------------- | ------ | --------------- | ----- |